WGLab/LinkedSV/README.md

 ## Citation
 If you use LinkedSV in your work, please cite:
 > Li Fang, Charlly Kao, Michael V Gonzalez, Fernanda A Mafra, Renata Pellegrino da Silva, Mingyao Li, Soren Wenzel, Katharina Wimmer, Hakon Hakonarson, Kai Wang.
 LinkedSV: Detection of mosaic structural variants from linked-read exome and genome sequencing data. bioRxiv 409789; doi: https://doi.org/10.1101/409789

+## Getting Help

+Please use the [GitHub's Issues page](https://github.com/WGLab/LinkedSV/issues) if you have questions.